Quality, Assessment and Development at the Finnish Social Science Data Archive

 Staff training.
 Professional and knowledgeable personnel is FSD’s most essential resource.
 A multitude of competences is required of FSD staff, including good interaction skills and being able to develop professional competences in the changing work environment.
 FSD human resources planning is done in accordance with the University’s human resources management guidelines.

 Communications.
 FSD’s services are described in detail on the up-to-date public website.
 The website reaches students as well as researchers at all universities in Finland.
-In addition to the FSD website, information concerning FSD’s activities and services are communicated on FSD’s email newsletter (in Finnish), the FSD Bulletin, seminars and fairs, and announcements forwarded to media representatives and universities’ communication channels.
+In addition to the FSD website, information concerning FSD’s activities and services are communicated on FSD’s email newsletter (in Finnish), the FSD Bulletin, seminars and fairs, and news releases forwarded to media representatives and universities’ communication channels.
 The FSD Bulletin, which is published in print in Finnish, is delivered to the most important customer and stakeholder groups.

 FSD develops operations continuously